papeye/speaker-identification/readme.md

 predictions = user1.predict(test_data_dir=test_example_dir, with_vad=True)
 ```

-which returns a class mapping each speaker directory to a dictionary of predicted speaker labels and their normalized probabilities, sorted in descending order of probability.
+which returns a class Result mapping each speaker directory to a dictionary of predicted speaker labels and their normalized probabilities, sorted in descending order of probability.
+Class Results has best_prediction getter which returns the most probable speaker.